Atrial Fibrillation (AF)

 If AF onset is >48 hours, precautions must be taken:

-• Give 3 weeks of anticoagulation prior conversion, or
+• Give 3 weeks of anticoagulation prior to conversion, or

-• Preform TOETransoesophageal echocardiography to exclude a left atrial thrombus → then give heparin and cardiovert now
+• Perform TOETransoesophageal echocardiography to exclude a left atrial thrombus → then give heparin and cardiovert now

-The reason extra precautions is needed prior cardioversion in those with AF osnet >48 hours is because after 48 hours it is likely a left atrial thrombus as been formed.
+The reason extra precautions are needed prior to cardioversion in those with AF osnet >48 hours is because after 48 hours it is likely that a left atrial thrombus has formed.
 If the patient is cardioverted immediately without any anticoagulation, the cardioversion is likely to dislodge the left atrial thrombus and cause an embolic stroke.

 Rhythm control option Sub-options Recommendations